kali-mane/A-simple-explanation-of-Neural-Networks/README.md

 0 is the lower limit and 1 is the upper limit.
 A neuron can be between 0 and 1.
 So the closer to 1, the more activated that neuron is.
 The neuron is less activated if it is closer to 0.

 **Relu** - One of the most widely used activation functions today called relu (Rectified Linear Unit) transforms the input to the maximum of either 0 or the input itself.
-So if the input is less than 0, the relu will transform the input to be 0. if the num is greater than 0, the relu will just output the same output.
+So if the input is less than 0, the relu will transform the input to be 0.
+If the num is greater than 0, the relu will just output the same output.
 The more positive the neuron, the more activated it is.

  There are many different types of activation functions that do different types of transformations to the inputs.

-**Tanh** -

 **Before we dive more into understanding the training process, let get some idea of some terms used in neural networks.**